Starfall Education Foundation

 Led by Gina Morgan.
-Supported by a multidisciplinary group of game designers, programmers, artists, animators: Brandon Barnes, Dale Beisel, Kimberly Cooper, Craig Deeley, Terrence Keller, Kevan Mills, and Art Morgan.
+Supported by a multidisciplinary group of game designers, programmers, artists, animators: Brandon Barnes, Dale Beisel, Kimberly Cooper, Craig Deeley, Terrence Keller, Kevan Mills, Art Morgan, and Julie Quinsay.

-Led by Patrick Colin Hill.
-Supported by developers Ryan Hightower, Raymond Hollowell, and Kristofer Lee.
+Led by P. Colin Hill.
+Supported by Instructional Design Manager Alicia Ahlstrom, and developers Ryan Hightower, Raymond Hollowell, and Kristofer Lee.

 Led by Curriculum Director Pam Ferguson.
-Supported by Faith Gowan, Publications Director; Stephanie Riess, and Marc Buchanan.
-The Starfall Teacher Corps includes: Mary Deeley, Kathy Faber, Danielle Fox, Angela Frierson, and Lourdes Milan.
+Supported by Faith Gowan, Publications Director; Marc Buchanan, and Stephanie Riess.
+The Starfall Teacher Corps includes: Mary Deeley, Kathy Faber, Danielle Fox, Angela Frierson, Florence Marino, and Lourdes Milan.

 Original music and arrangements by Randin Graves.
 Additional arrangements by Marty Brinsko, Keith Heldman, and Mike Thompson.
 Richard James arranged music for the Silly Turkey, Pick a Pumpkin, and Find a Four Leaf Clover activities.

 Led by Vice President/CTO/Secretary Roger Wilson.
-Supported by Greg Boubel, Jon Leyba, Steve Patschke, and Bret Riner.
+Supported by Systems Engineer & Software Development Manager Greg Boubel, Dan Chao, Jon Leyba, Steve Patschke, and Bret Riner.